edumarin/edumarin.github.io/_pages/about.md

 # Recent News

+* Mar, 2021.
+Our work "PPFL: Privacy-preserving Federated Learning with Trusted Execution Environments" has been accepted at ACM MobiSys 2021
+* Feb, 2021.
+We are organising the [1st Workshop on Mobile Serverless (MobileServerless)](https://www.it.uc3m.es/mbsvless21/), co-located with ACM MobiSys 2021 in a virtual (on-line) format.
+Please consider submitting your work.
+* Dec, 2020.
+Diego Perino and I wrote an article entitled "Software Defined Networking privacy" for the (3rd) edition of Encyclopedia of Cryptography, Security, and Privacy.
+Stay tuned!
 * May, 2020.
+Our work "Remote monitoring of cardiac implanted electronic devices – legal requirements and ethical principles ESC REGULATORY AFFAIRS / EHRA JOINT TASK FORCE REPORT" has been accepted at EP Europace 2020.
+This paper is the result of a collaboration with the European Society of Cardiology (ESC).
+* May, 2020.
 I have joined Telefonica Research as a Researcher!
-* May, 2020.
-Our work "Remote monitoring of cardiac implanted electronic devices – legal requirements and ethical principles ESC REGULATORY AFFAIRS / EHRA JOINT TASK FORCE REPORT" has been accepted to EP Europace 2020.
-This paper is the result of a collaboration with the European Society of Cardiology (ESC).

 # Talks

+* "A first look at the security of serverless applications" Cloud NativeSecurity Day Europe 2021, (Virtual event)"
 * "The security of modern networks: the case of Software-Defined Networks", Invited talk for the Computer and Network Security course at University of Padua, (Virtual event), 4 Nov 2020
 * "The (in)security of implantable medical devices", Invited talk for the CIF Seminars interdisciplinary seminars at KU Leuven, (Virtual event), 17 July 2020
 * "Introduction to Software-Defined Networking and its security challenges", Invited talk for the "Computer and Network Security: Advanced Topics" course at TU Delft, (Virtual event), 20 May 2020